ShendoXT/memcardrex/README.md

 * PS3 virtual saves (*.psv)

 ### Hardware interfaces
-MemcardRex supports communication with the real Memory Cards via external devices:
+MemcardRex supports communication with the real Memory Cards via external devices.
+<br>Make sure to select a proper COM port in Options->Preferences.

 <b>1.
 DexDrive</b>
-<br>As you may or may not know DexDrive is a very quirky device and sometimes it just refuses to work.
-<br>Even the first party software (DexPlorer) has problems with it (failed detection of a device).
+<br>Original way of transferring data from MemoryCard to PC and vice versa albeit a little quirky.
 <br>If you encounter problems, unplug power from DexDrive, unplug it from COM port and connect it all again.

 It is recommended that a power cord is connected to DexDrive, otherwise some cards won't be detected.
-<br>Communication was tested on Windows 7 x64 on a real COM port and with a Prolific and FTDI based USB adapters.

-To select a COM port DexDrive is connected to go to "Options"->"Preferences".
+<br>Works with native COM port or USB based adapters.

 <b>2.
 MemCARDuino</b>
 <br>[MemCARDuino](https://github.com/ShendoXT/memcarduino) is an open source Memory Card communication software for various Arduino boards.